-We are currently appealing for donations to our Syria Crisis and Typhoon Haiyan appeals via telephone and direct mail.
-If you receive a request to give to either of these appeals and are at all suspicious that it is not genuine, please contact us.
+We are currently appealing for donations to the above appeals via telephone, direct mail, SMS and email.
+If you receive a request to give to any of these appeals and are at all suspicious that it is not genuine, please contact us.

 Fraudulent disaster appeal emails and websites

-Whenever there is a disaster, such as Typhoon Haiyan in the Philippines, the Syria crisis or the Pakistan floods, there will be those who seek to take advantage of people wanting to donate for the relief effort.
+Whenever there is a disaster, such as Typhoon Haiyan in the Philippines, the Syria crisis or the Ebola outbreak, there will be those who seek to take advantage of people wanting to donate for the relief effort.
 Many scams involve emails that claim to be on behalf of the Red Cross and there are numerous variations:

 - They may direct you to a fake website where you are asked for credit card details.

 - They may offer you a position collecting money on their behalf for a percentage, retaining the money you send or using you to launder money from criminal activities.